 The exact cause of lichenoid keratosis isn’t known.
 It may be due to an inflammatory reaction.
 This happens when your immune system mistakenly attacks the skin.
 This reaction may be triggered by excess sun or UV light exposure, skin irritation, and some medications.

 Lichenoid keratosis may also be caused by existing pigmented “sun spots” called solar lentigos, and by another harmless skin growth called seborrheic keratosis.
-Research shows that almost 50 percent of people with lichenoid keratosis have the same genetic mutations that are involved in lentigo and seborrheic keratosis.
+Research shows that almost of people with lichenoid keratosis have the same genetic mutations that are involved in lentigo and seborrheic keratosis.

 Lichenoid keratosis is more common in women but also occurs in men.
 It’s most common in Caucasian women in their 50s and 60s.
 However, it’s been seen in people 30 to 80 years of age.